The superclustering of hot gas: cosmological sensitivity in the Websky simulations: Sensitivity to gas pressure prescription

 The same concept is shown through the integrated power in \Cref{fig:integrated_power_wfeedback}, where we repeat the dashed cosmology-dependence lines from \Cref{fig:integrated_power} but add the span of gas variations as a drop-down line.
 The drop-down line starts from the power (circular marker) in the fiducial Battaglia model stack and terminates in the power (`x' marker) from the most extreme break-model stack, spanning the intermediate variations which lie between these two points.
 This figure relays that the higher-order power in the fiducial cosmology stack is less impacted by feedback variations compared to the isotropic power.
 Meanwhile, the difference in power as a function of $\Omega_\mathrm{M}$ is similar across moments.
 Thus, feedback variations appear to primarily impact the \textit{relative} distribution of power among moments, while cosmology variations rescale power in all moments, maintaining a more consistent distribution across moments.
 This indicates that, for cosmological inference with oriented tSZ stacks, including higher-order moments could help to break degeneracies with the gas parameters.

-In summary, while our uncertainty in the gas pressure distribution somewhat reduces the cosmological constraining power of the superclustering statistics, the impacts of different gas models appear to be distinctive from those of cosmological variations as a function of moment $m$.
-This indicates that using at least some of the higher-order moments will be useful for performing cosmological inference from these superclustering statistics, as they can break the degeneracy between gas and cosmology parameters.
+In summary, while the current uncertainty in the gas pressure distribution reduces the cosmological constraining power of the superclustering statistics, the impacts of different gas models appear to be distinct from those of cosmological variations as a function of moment $m$.
+This indicates that using at least some of the higher-order moments will be useful for performing cosmological inference from these superclustering statistics, as they can break the degeneracy between gas and cosmology parameters. \rr{This finding is based on simple modeling that assumes any anisotropies in individual gas profiles are statistically uncorrelated with the LSS orientation; it remains to be seen whether it would generalize to more complex models.}